maroph/maroph.github.io/docs/info/about.md

 # About
-This is my main GitHub site.
+This is my main GitHub Page.

 ## Bio
 My name is Manfred Rosenboom.
 I worked as a software lead developer for